MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-team-overview.md

 **Who should use this roadmap?**

 - Organization intranet owners — This is the person managing the overall direction and coordination of your organization's intranet.
-- IT pros and admins — One or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet.
+- IT pros and admins—One or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet.
-- Business owners and site owners — The various stakeholders who will be responsible for creating and maintaining portions of the intranet.
+- Business owners and site owners—The various stakeholders who will be responsible for creating and maintaining portions of the intranet.
 - Content authors — The people creating and managing content on sites and pages.

 **What you'll learn**: